deepanshs/mrsimulator/docs/user_guide/method/method.rst

 different transition symmetry functions.

 First, we implement two Method objects that follow the design of two experimental pulse sequences.
-In this effort, we use RotationQuery objects to select the desired transition pathways and obtain spectra with the desired average frequencies.
+In this effort, we use Rotation objects to select the desired transition pathways and obtain spectra with the desired average frequencies.
 Then, we implement two simpler Method objects that produce identical spectra and illustrate how :ref:`frequency